davemilller/davemilller/README.md

 - superdave2347@gmail.com

 ### About Me
-I am a computer science student at Montana State University, graduating in fall of 2021.
+Software developer extraordinaire with a computer science degree from Montana State University.
+Currently working as a golang backend engineer at Brightvine.
 I am interested / have experience in:
 - Machine learning / AI applications, including but not limited to:
     * NLP
     * Computer vision